What is cirrhosis of the liver?

-Often, especially in the early stages of liver cirrhosis, there may be no symptoms at all or some people may notice only minor changes in their body.
+In the early stages of liver disease, there may be no symptoms at all, or only minor, non-specific changes such as:

 Later symptoms and problems

-Later on, as the cirrhosis progresses and liver function gets poorer, other symptoms can develop including the following.
+As cirrhosis progresses and liver function decreases, other symptoms can develop, including:

-- Ascites.
-Ascites is a build-up of fluid in the abdominal cavity.
-This occurs in cirrhosis of the liver because less protein than normal is made by the cirrhosed liver, which leads to water building up.
-Raised pressure in the veins taking blood from the intestine also causes fluid to leak into the abdominal cavity.
-Fluid can also build up in the legs, where it is known as oedema.
+- Ascites – This is a build-up of fluid in the abdominal cavity.
+It occurs because the damaged liver cells can’t make as much protein as normal, which leads to fluid being retained in the body.
+Increased blood pressure in the veins taking blood from the intestines also causes fluid to leak into the abdominal cavity.
+In addition, fluid can build up in the legs (especially the lower legs), where it is known as oedema;

-- Intense itching.
-You may experience intense itching.
-This is due to bile products being deposited in the skin.
+- Intense itching – This is due to bile products being deposited in the skin;

-- Spider naevi.
-These are dilated blood vessels in the skin with a spidery appearance.
-They can often be seen on the face and chest of people with cirrhosis.
+- Spider naevi – These are enlarged or swollen blood vessels in the skin with a spidery appearance.
+They can often be seen on the face and chest of people with cirrhosis;

-- Gallstones.
-Gallstones can occur in cirrhosis because not enough bile is being secreted from the liver and so not enough bile reaches the gallbladder.
+- Gallstones – These small gritty deposits can occur in cirrhosis because not enough bile is being secreted from the liver, so not enough bile reaches the gallbladder;

-- Sensitivity to medicines.
-Most medicines that are taken by mouth are absorbed in the digestive tract and then into the bloodstream.
+- Sensitivity to medicines – Most medicines taken by mouth are absorbed from the digestive tract into the bloodstream.
 They then pass through the liver.
-When the liver is cirrhosed, it does not filter medications as effectively as normal, which may lead to the build-up of medications in the body which may increase the side effects of the medication.
+When the liver is damaged by cirrhosis, it does not filter medicines as effectively.
+This can lead to the build-up of medicines in the body, which may increase side effects from medicines;

 How is cirrhosis diagnosed?